 Stuff yourself full of as many pancakes as you can eat, topped with our famous McCloud Maple Syrup.
 Add a helping of sausage, fresh fruit, coffee and juice, and you've got all the energy you'll need to explore Maple Syrup Days.
 Freewill donations are accepted.

-(Insider tip: Reserve your spot at the table by clicking here.
+(Insider tip: Make sure to reserve your spot at the table.
 Walk-ins are welcome and accommodated as space allows, but you can purchase your admission in advance, reserve your spot and take all of the guess work out of it.)

 Bring the whole family out for Maple Syrup Days at McCloud Nature Park!
 It'll be a lot of fun, and I look forward to seeing you there!

 McCloud Maple Syrup Days